GuillaumeDua/GGE/README.md

 ```

 - This library aims to be as **flexible** as possible, both statically and dynamically, using hybrid design half-way between Policies (A.Alexandrescu) and Behaviors.
 - This library also aims to be **fast**.
 Thus, it uses lots of template-metaprogramming mecanisms.
+Howeverm keep in mid that the developmnent is **lead by design**, not performances
 - This library also aims to be **easy-to-use**.
 Thus, many components are black-boxed design.